There are 4 main types of osteogenesis imperfecta:

 Type I is the mildest.
 Symptoms and signs in some patients are limited to blue sclerae (due to a deficiency in connective tissue allowing the underlying vessels to show through) and musculoskeletal pain due to joint hypermobility.
 Recurrent fractures in childhood are possible.

-Type II (neonatal lethal type or OI congenita) is the most severe and is lethal.
+Type II (neonatal lethal type or osteogenesis imperfecta congenita) is the most severe and is lethal.
 Multiple congenital fractures result in shortened extremities.
 Sclerae are blue.
 The skull is soft and, when palpated, feels like a bag of bones.
 Because the skull is soft, trauma during delivery may cause intracranial hemorrhage and stillbirth, or neonates may die suddenly during the first few days or weeks of life.

 Type IV is intermediate in severity.
 Survival rate is high.
 Bones fracture easily in childhood before adolescence.
 Sclera are typically normal in color.
 Height is moderate-short stature.
 Accurate diagnosis is important because these patients may benefit from treatment.